 Best VPNs for Safari

-- NordVPN: This provider is my #1 pick for Safari.
+- NordVPN: #1 VPN pick for Safari.
 The provider offers lightning-fast speeds, strong security and privacy protections, and excellent content-unblocking ability.

-- Surfshark: A newer, but growing, budget-priced VPN provider that performs very well on security, with reasonably good speeds and top-level security and encryption.
+- Surfshark: Budget-priced Safari VPN.
+A newer, but growing, budget-priced VPN provider that performs very well on security, with reasonably good speeds and top-level security and encryption.
 Capable of unlocking major content streaming services.

-- ExpressVPN: ExpressVPN was the only VPN to offer a dedicated Safari browser extension, but has dropped support for the extension.
+- ExpressVPN: Premium Safari VPN.
+ExpressVPN was the only VPN to offer a dedicated Safari browser extension, but has dropped support for the extension.
 It offers fast speeds, excellent security, and a great content-unblocking ability.

-- CyberGhost: A VPN with top-level encryption standards and rapid speeds.
+- CyberGhost: Easy-to-use VPN for Safari.
+A VPN with top-level encryption standards and rapid speeds.
 Offers a large number of servers and is able to unblock big-name streaming websites, like Netflix and BBC iPlayer.